-A septum piercing definitely looks really cool and is a unique accessory that can add a little edge to your overall look.
-You can go big, small, outrageous, or classic with it.
-It's also a versatile piercing that can help you express different parts of who you are.
+A septum piercing definitely looks really cool and is a unique accessory that can add a little glitz or edge to your overall look.
+You can go big and bold, small and classic, or punk rock with it; it’s a versatile piercing that can help you express different parts of who you are.
 It can also be easily concealed from anyone you may not want to see it.

-If you want to get in touch with your punk rock side and pierce your septum, there are lots of things you need to think about before doing the deed.
-These are the major factors to take into consideration when thinking of piercing that septum.
+If you want to try something new and pierce your septum, there are lots of things you need to think about before going under the needle.
+These are the major factors to take into consideration when thinking about a septum piercing.

 "It's pretty much similar to a regular nose piercing," Tiny Tatz, a piercer with several years of experience at Addicted to Ink in White Plains, New York, says.
 "It feels like you have to sneeze or like when you get hit in the nose and your eyes water for a split second."

-Tiny Tatz noted that it's tough to do from a piercers perspective, since there "is a certain area where you they have to go under the cartilage.
-It is difficult since you get between two nostrils, but you have to make sure you are not piercing the nostril, and certain tools are used."
-So make sure you're going to someone with decent experience.
+Tiny Tatz noted that it's tough to do from a piercer’s perspective since there "is a certain area where you have to go under the cartilage.”
+It’s difficult because the piercer needs to use specific tools to get between the two nostrils, while making sure not to pierce the nostril itself.
+Make sure you do some research and find a reputable piercer that has decent experience.

-Everyone heals differently.
-But Tiny Tatz says that the healing period customarily lasts between six-to-eight weeks and the jewelry should not be changed before that.
-So allow your septum piercing the proper time to heal.
+Everyone heals differently, but Tiny Tatz says that the healing period customarily lasts between six-to-eight weeks and the jewelry should not be changed before that.
+Listen to your body and allow your septum piercing the proper time to heal.

 "Patience is everything with any type of piercing," he says.
 "You have to have the maturity and the patience to complete the healing process."

-The aftercare regimen is simple.
-Leave it be.
-Leave it still.
-Leave it alone.
-Don't play with it.
-But if you must touch it, make sure your hands are clean.
+The aftercare regimen is simple: Leave it be.
+Don't play around with it, but if it must be touched, make sure your hands are clean.
 Bacteria on your hands can infect your new piercing, which is something you definitely want to avoid.

 "I recommend that clients get pierced with a horseshoe and leave it down.
 Some people get it and then have to flip it up right away because of work or not wanting to show it off.
 If you do have to move and flip [the jewelry], soak it with some warm water first to move it around so it's not pulling or crusty, creating a new wound," said Tiny Tatz.
 Other than that, clean it twice a day for two or three weeks with wound wash saline solution, piercing aftercare spray, or a gentle anti-bacterial soap.

 What if you get sick of your septum piercing and want to let it go?
 That's fine.
 The hole will close after you remove the jewelry... eventually.
-The longer you have had the piercing, the longer it will take to close.
+The longer you have had the piercing, the longer it will take to close (see Busy Philipps above).
 But it will close.

-That means you need to be patience when you get the piercing and when you part with it.
+That means you need to be patient when you get the piercing and when you part with it.

 There's a secret "benefit" to a septum piercing.
 If you remove your jewelry and let the hole close, it doesn't leave a visible scar.